carpentries-incubator/topological-data-analysis/_episodes/04-Examples-TDA.md

   <img src="../fig/tda_11_diagram_3.png" alt="Persistence Diagram" width="50%" height="auto" />
 </a>

-## Explore this code
+## Method 2

-This code attempts to generate a pangenome with a specified percentage of core/shell/cloud gene families.
-Nevertheless, caution is recommended because, in a real pangenome, data should have a more hierarchical structure.
+This code attempts to generate a pangenome with an specified percentage of core/shell/cloud gene families.
+Neverthelles caiution is recommended because in a real pangenome, data should have more hierarchical structure.
 This is temporary data to exemplify TDA concepts.
 ~~~
 import pandas as pd
 import numpy as np